How to learn German through reading

 While I enjoy most kinds of reading, I've found that page-turners are better for language learning.

-So try having a look at German translations of Dan Brown’s novels (link to amazon), or something similar.
+So try having a look at German translations of Dan Brown's novels or something similar.

 Try using the listen-reading technique for German